The need for NOCS

 The three main groups with specific social needs who are present in disproportionate numbers in NOCS community are those with Asperger’s, mental health difficulties, or those under 25 who are not in education, employment or training (‘NEETS’).
 In practice there is considerable overlap between the three groups; some have diagnosed conditions whilst others do not.
 However, a high proportion have difficulties with social communication and anxiety.

 The National Autistic Society (NAS) estimates there are c.700,000 people on the autism spectrum in the UK – 1.1% of the population.
 If you include their families, autism is a part of daily life for 2.8 million people.
-Estimates of the incidence of people with ASDs in Dorset match that in the general population.
+Estimates of the incidence of people with ASCs in Dorset match that in the general population.

 Awareness and understanding of autism spectrum disorders, and access to diagnosis, have improved somewhat in recent years.
-However, many adults today with ASD, such as Asperger’s, have not been diagnosed.
+However, many adults today with ASC, such as Asperger’s, have not been diagnosed.
 They, along with those who don’t have symptoms severe enough for a formal diagnosis (or who have not sought a diagnosis), live lives that are severely restricted by their high anxieties and social communication difficulties.

 - Fewer than 1 in 6 autistic adults have full-time paid work and 16% are in part-time employment.